ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_advanced/Adjust_letter_sequencing.md

 ## To adjust letter sequencing...

-1Right-click the Lettering icon or double-click selected lettering object/s to access object properties.
+1. Right-click the Lettering icon or double-click selected lettering object/s to access object properties.

 ![lettering_advanced00045.png](assets/lettering_advanced00045.png)

-2Click Sequence.
+2. Click Sequence.
 The Letter Sequence dialog opens.

 ![LetteringSequenceClosestJoin.png](assets/LetteringSequenceClosestJoin.png)

-3Select a stitching sequence.
+3. Select a stitching sequence.
 Options include:

 - In-line: Select whether you want the lettering to be stitched left-to-right or right-to-left in each line.